 A crimping tool is used for attaching various crimp ends to a cable.

-This hand crimper has efficient ratcheting mechanism and professional grade crimping dies so that you can crimp insulated connectors in Red, Blue, and Yellow colors.
+This hand crimper has an efficient ratcheting mechanism and professional-grade crimping dies so that you can crimp insulated connectors in Red, Blue, and Yellow colors.

-Stick with a ratchet crimper like the Jensen shown above as the ratchet will help to get more pressure onto the crimp.
+Stick with a ratchet crimper like the one shown above as the ratchet will help to get more pressure onto the crimp.

 18v Battery Drill Combo Kit